davadazaita/davadazaita/README.md

 ---

 ## Think It.
-Air protection system - Davada Magana - Evox Approved for Running on Ice Russia
+Air protection system - Evox Approved for Running on Ice Russia

 <h3> Laser cannon burns even the eyes of the orbital monkeys.  </h3>